-PUBLIC RELATIONS AND PRESS RELEASES
+12. Public Relations and Press Releases

-62. All formal relations with the media must be conducted in accordance with the Authority's agreed procedures and the law on local authority publicity.

-63. Press releases or statements made by officers must promote or give information on Authority policy or services.
+- 12.1 All formal relations with the media must be conducted in accordance with the Authority's agreed procedures and the law on local authority publicity. - 12.2.
+Press releases or statements made by Officers must promote or give information on Authority policy or services.
 They will be factual and consistent with Authority policy.
-They cannot be used to promote a party group.

-64. Officers will keep relevant members informed of media interest in the Authority's activities, especially regarding strategic or contentious matters.

-65. Before responding to enquiries from the media, officers shall ensure they are authorised to do so.

-66. If a member is contacted by, or contacts, the media on an issue, he/she should:

-NOT PROTECTIVELY MARKED

-• indicate in what capacity he/she is speaking (e.g. in a personal capacity, on behalf of the Authority, or on behalf of a party group);

-• be sure of what he/she wants to say or not to say;

-• consider the likely consequences for the Authority of his/her statement (e.g. commitment to a particular course of action, image, allegations of jumping to conclusions);

-• never give a commitment in relation to matters which may be subject to claims from third parties and/or are likely to be an insurance matter;

-• consider whether to consult other relevant members; and

-• take particular care in what he/she says in the run-up to local or national elections to avoid giving the impression of electioneering, unless he/she has been contacted as an election candidate or political party activist.

-ADHERENCE TO THIS PROTOCOL
+They cannot be used to promote a party group. - 12.3 Officers will keep relevant Members informed of media interest in the Authority's activities, especially regarding strategic or contentious matters. - 12.4 Before responding to enquiries from the media, Officers shall ensure they are authorised to do so. - 12.5 If a Member is contacted by, or contacts, the media on an issue, they should: - indicate in what capacity they are speaking (eg in a personal capacity, on behalf of the Authority, or on behalf of a party group) - be sure of what they want to say or not to say - consider the likely consequences for the Authority of their statement (eg commitment to a particular course of action, image, allegations of jumping to conclusions) - never give a commitment in relation to matters which may be subject to claims from third parties and/or are likely to be an insurance matter - consider whether to consult other relevant members; and - take particular care in what they say in the run-up to local or national elections to avoid giving the impression of electioneering, unless they have been contacted as an election candidate or political party activist.

+13. Adherence to this Protocol
-67. The key elements of this protocol are recognition of and a respect for each other's roles and responsibilities.
-These should be reflected in the behaviour and attitude of each to the other, both publicly and privately.

-68. A member who is unhappy about the actions taken by, or conduct of, an officer should:

-- avoid personal attacks on, or abuse of, the officer at all times, - ensure that any criticism is well founded and constructive, - never make a criticism in public, and - take up the concern with the officer privately.
+- 13.1 The key elements of this protocol are recognition of and a respect for each other's roles and responsibilities.
+These should be reflected in the behaviour and attitude of each to the other, both publicly and privately. - 13.2 A Member who is unhappy about the actions taken by, or conduct of, an Officer should: - ♦ avoid personal attacks on, or abuse of, the Officer at all times - ensure that any criticism is well founded and constructive - never make a criticism in public, and - take up the concern with the Officer privately.

-69. If direct discussion with the officer is inappropriate (e.g. because of the seriousness of the concern) or fails to resolve the matter, the member should raise the issue with the officer's manager or the relevant senior officer.

-70. Members or officers with questions about the implementation or interpretation of any part of this protocol should seek the guidance of the Clerk or Monitoring Officer.

-71. An officer who believes a member may have acted other than in accordance with this protocol should raise his/her concern with the Clerk or the Monitoring Officer.
-The Monitoring Officer is the officer responsible for the operation of this protocol and he/she will consider how the complaint or allegation should be dealt with and the Clerk will liaise with the Monitoring Officer as necessary.

-72. Officers with complaints of alleged unethical conduct by members should, through their line manager, refer such matters to the Chief Fire Officer.
-The Chief Fire Officer will raise such matters with the Monitoring Officer.
+- 13.3 If direct discussion with the Officer is inappropriate (eg because of the seriousness of the concern) or fails to resolve the matter, the Member should raise the issue with the Officer's manager or the relevant senior Officer. - 13.4 Members or Officers with questions about the implementation or interpretation of any part of this protocol should seek the guidance of the Clerk & Monitoring Officer. - 13.5 An Officer who believes a Member may have acted other than in accordance with this protocol should raise their concern with the Clerk & Monitoring Officer.
+The Clerk & Monitoring Officer is the Officer responsible for the operation of this protocol and they will consider how the complaint or allegation should be dealt with by the Clerk & Monitoring Officer as necessary. - 13.6 Officers with complaints of alleged unethical conduct by Members should, through their line manager, refer such matters to the Chief Fire Officer.
+The Chief Fire Officer will raise such matters with the Clerk & Monitoring Officer.